openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 * The scenario package to define the radio environment.

-* A virtual DHCP, ARP and DNS server for the IP-Layer.
+* The IP Backbone Helpers for DNS, DHCP and ARP (all done virtually)

 * From wimac:

-  - The support package that allows the generation of stations and transceivers for the stations.
+  - The nodecreator package that allows the generation of stations
-  - The path selection package (e.g. within  wimac.support.helpers.py)
-  - The traffic load (within  wimac.support.helpers.py)
+  - The WiMAC Helpers to setup traffic, the scheduler and the channel model
-  - The evaluation structure for the wimac
+  - The evaluation structure for the WiMAC

 WNS Core Configuration
 ----------------------

-The next section creates one instance of the openWNS:
+The next section creates one instance of the openWNS

 .. literalinclude:: ../../../../../.createManualsWorkingDir/wimac.tutorial.experiment1.config.WNS
    :language: python

-The output strategy ``delete`` assures that old simulation output is deleted prior to the simulation.
+The output strategy ``DELETE`` assures that old simulation output is deleted prior to the simulation.
 The write interval of the status-report and the probes is set.